roydegeest/rakwireless-docs/docs/wisgate/rak7243c/quickstart/connect-the-lora-gateway-with-chirpstack.md

   caption="Registering your own Gateway"
 />

-- Fill in the Gateway ID that we got from the last section ([Configuring the Gateway](/wisgate/rak7244/quickstart/configuring-the-gateway.html), also called Gateway EUI.
+- Fill in the Gateway ID that we got from the last section ([Configuring the Gateway](/en-us/quick-start-guide/gateways/rak7243c/configuring-the-gateway.html)), also called Gateway EUI.
-- If you have properly configured your Gateway and there is a network connection between the external ChirpStack and your Gateway, you should see the following page and status:
+- If you have properly configured your gateway and there is a network connection between the external ChirpStack and your gateway, you should see the following page and status:

 <rk-img
   :src="`${$frontmatter.static_root}/10.p9wtubhkjdsatrhkwvfu.png`"